ltcrod/phylip2fasta/README.md

 A nice employment of this script is piping it to edgardomortiz's [vcf2phylip](https://github.com/edgardomortiz/vcf2phylip) to rapidly convert VCF files into FASTA files.

-Another nice script to directly convert VCFs into FASTAs is [fromhaplomulti-VCF2FASTA](https://github.com/raveancic/fromhaplomulti-VCF2FASTA)
+Another nice script to directly convert VCFs into FASTAs is raveancic's [fromhaplomulti-VCF2FASTA](https://github.com/raveancic/fromhaplomulti-VCF2FASTA)